-- 12.2.1 A Contract of any value may be procured using a suitable existing Framework Agreement (set up by the Council or another public sector authority, or other organisation) - provided that the Framework Agreement has been procured in accordance with UK/EU Procurement Law - and it is lawful and appropriate (in respect of scope, value, terms and eligibility to access) for the Council to use it.
-Responsible Officers should seek advice from Commercial Services, and where necessary, Legal Services. - 12.2.2 Prior to utilising an existing Framework Agreement: - i. the Director of Corporate Services (or their nominee) shall approve using such Framework Agreement; and - ii. the Responsible Officer must seek written confirmation from both Commercial Services and Legal Services that it is lawful and appropriate for the Council to access the Framework Agreement.
+- 12.2.1 A Contract of any value may be procured using a suitable existing Framework Agreement (set up by the Council or another public sector authority, or other organisation) provided that the Framework Agreement has been procured in accordance with UK / associated Procurement Law and it is lawful and appropriate (in respect of scope, value, terms and eligibility to access) for the Council to use it.
+Responsible Officers should seek advice from Commercial Services, and where necessary, Legal Services. - 12.2.2 Prior to utilising an existing Framework Agreement: - the Director of Corporate Services (or their nominee) shall approve using such Framework Agreement; and - ii. the Responsible Officer must seek written confirmation from both Commercial Services and Legal Services that it is lawful and appropriate for the Council to access the Framework Agreement. - 12.2.3 Legal Services will keep an up to date list of all current and past framework agreements reviewed and approved for use by Merton.